Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 been tattooing for 10 or 11 years now.

-Q: What do you prefer to paint or to tattoo?
-What is more
+Q: What do you prefer to paint or tattoo?

 A: I absolutely prefer to paint.
 However, tattooing is far and away